 Of the two, retrofitting is the least expensive way to upgrade your property's lighting, and the savings made on reducing energy use will quickly recoup costs, while LED light fixtures are available with much higher lumen outputs than retrofit options.
 Both options require very little maintenance.
 Although, both require regular dusting and inspection to help LEDs last longer and prevent component failure.

 Make the switch to LED lighting with CoolPlanet

 LED lighting has been around since the 1950s but its popularity has only recently started to grow.
-It’s now one of the most popular forms of lighting.
+It’s now one of the most popular forms of lighting to enable sustainable business.

 There are several reasons why LED lighting is so efficient.
 First, it uses less electricity than other forms of lighting.
 Second, it lasts longer than incandescent bulbs.
 Third, it emits very little heat, making it ideal for spaces where heat is a problem.
 And fourth, it produces more light per watt than any other form of lighting.

 Switching to energy-efficient LED light bulbs can reduce your building's electricity, decrease carbon emissions and improve the health and productivity of your workforce.

 CoolPlanet can help you retrofit for LED or replace with LED light fixtures.
 Talk to us today.